ewalker544/libsvm-go/README.md

     import "github.com/ewalker544/libsvm-go"

-    param := libSvm.NewParameter()      // Create a parameter object with default values param.KernelType = libSvm.LINEAR    // Use the linear (dot product) kernel
+    param := libSvm.NewParameter()      // Create a parameter object with default values param.KernelType = libSvm.POLY      // Use the polynomial kernel

     model := libSvm.NewModel(param)     // Create a model object from the parameter attributes